 Council will Council will monitor progress through Enhance the vibrancy and activation of the City by collaborating, supporting and promoting our entertainment, hospitality, and small business industries.
-Community satisfaction with Council's: • Economic development activities supporting local business Take an active role in attracting investment opportunities that grow the local economy and create more job opportunities.
-Community satisfaction with Council's: • Activities promoting economic investment in the local area Continue to support the resilience and recovery of those hardest hit by the impacts of the COVID-19 pandemic and other future shocks that may occur.
-Community satisfaction with Council's: • Economic development activities supporting tourism Drive growth and activation of the tourism economy and activity centres.
-Community satisfaction with Council's: Promotion and support of local activity centres Economic development activities supporting tourism
+Community satisfaction with Council's: Economic development activities supporting local business Take an active role in attracting investment opportunities that grow the local economy and create more jobs.
+Community satisfaction with Council's: Activities promoting economic investment in the local area Continue to support the resilience and recovery of those hardest hit by the impacts of the COVID-19 pandemic and other future shocks that may occur.
+Community satisfaction with Council's: • Economic development activities supporting tourism operators Council's implementation of the Resilient Wyndham Strategy Drive growth and activation of the tourism economy and activity centres.
+Community satisfaction with Council's: • Promotion and support of local activity centres • Economic development activities supporting tourism operators